-Stephen Katz is a Partner and Chair of the Corporate Law Practice Group.
+Stephen Katz is a partner and chair of the Corporate Law practice.
 He represents both public and privately held companies in all matters of corporate law.
-Mr. Katz’s background includes mergers, acquisitions, public offerings, private placements, venture capital, securities regulation, formation and organization of corporations, partnerships and limited liability companies, joint venture agreements, licensing, corporate governance and general commercial agreements.
+Stephen’s background includes mergers, acquisitions, public offerings, private placements, venture capital, securities regulation, formation and organization of corporations, partnerships and limited liability companies, joint venture agreements, licensing, corporate governance and general commercial agreements.

 Chair - Corporate Law